 Most temporary insurers give comprehensive cover as standard

-When you take out a temporary car insurance policy, you'll usually get comprehensive cover.
+When you take out a temporary car insurance policy, you'll usually get fully comprehensive insurance cover.
 Sometimes referred to as fully comp, this means you'd be able to claim if your car was stolen or if you caused an accident, with the policy covering damage both to any third-party and your car.

 Can I drive someone else's car?